rblack42/pylitproject/docs/_sources/introduction/02-project-setup.rst.txt

     $ cd _projects
     $ mkdir pylitproject

-FOr the rest of the setup, we need to be working in this new directory;
+For the rest of the setup, we need to be working in this new directory;

 ..  code-block:: bash